Filter Options

 When is the best time to visit Okavango?

-“As with so much of southern Africa, the high season for an Okavango safari runs from July to September or October.
-This is when you can expect high water levels but clear skies, making it easier both to see wildlife and to get around.
-From November to March or April, rain is always possible making trails muddy and rendering inaccessible some areas, especially in the Moremi Game Reserve.
+“As with so much of southern Africa, the high season for an Okavango safari runs from July to October.
+This is when you can expect high water levels but clear skies, making it easier to both see wildlife and get around.
+From November to March or April, rain is always possible, making trails muddy and rendering some areas inaccessible, especially in the Moremi Game Reserve.
 Not surprisingly, many lodges close at this time, especially from January to March.
 The flipside of this is that birding in these months can be exceptional, with migrating species in residence in their millions.
-May and June are certainly worth considering – the rains have come and gone, high season prices are yet to begin, and crowds are fewer.
+May and June are certainly worth considering – the rains have come and gone, high-season prices are yet to begin, and crowds are smaller.
 But as always with the Delta, this isn’t always true – a particularly heavy rainy season can mean that trails remain muddy, for example.”

 1